JacobGrig/ML-volatility/README.md

 #### Usage:

-- You can run tests, using the following command in Anaconda Prompt:
+- You can run the program, using the following command in Anaconda Prompt:

-`ml_volatility testperf`

-and the results will be stored in the folder _desired_folder/ml_volatility/ml_volatility/data/test/results_.

-If you want to test the package on your own financial data, please put the file into the folder _desired_folder/ml_volatility/ml_volatility/data/test/csv_.

-- Or you can run the product:

-`ml_volatility calcprod`
+`ml_volatility run`

-and the results will be stored in the folder _desired_folder/ml_volatility/ml_volatility/data/full/results_.
+and the results will be stored in the folder _desired_folder/ml_volatility/ml_volatility/data_.